 Understanding IRS Form 1098-C: Your Guide to Vehicle Donation Tax Deductions

-Donating your car to charity can feel like a win-win situation you're helping a cause you care about while potentially getting a tax deduction.
-But there's an important piece of paperwork that makes this arrangement official: IRS Form 1098-C. If you've donated a vehicle worth more than $500, this form is your ticket to claiming that deduction on your tax return.
+Donating your car to charity can feel like a win-win β€” you're helping a cause you care about while potentially earning a tax deduction.
+But there's an important piece of paperwork that makes this arrangement official: IRS Form 1098-C. If you've donated a vehicle, boat, or airplane worth more than $500, this form is your ticket to claiming that deduction on your tax return.

-Let's walk through everything you need to know about this form, from why it exists to what each box means for your taxes.
+Below is everything donors and charities need to know about Form 1098-C β€” from why it exists to what each box means and how to e-file it on time.

 What Is Form 1098-C?

 Form 1098-C, officially titled "Contributions of Motor Vehicles, Boats, and Airplanes," is a tax document that charitable organizations must send to donors when they receive a vehicle donation valued at more than $500.
-Think of it as a receipt, but one that the IRS requires to have very specific information.
+Think of it as a receipt β€” but one the IRS requires to contain very specific information.

 Why Does This Form Exist?